 I know I am not alone.
 There are many parents and families feeling equally overwhelmed and helpless when they first become aware of their children’s language and other developmental delays and receive the autism diagnosis.
 The current estimate indicates that about 30 percent of children diagnosed with autism spectrum disorder (ASD) will not develop functional speech.
 There are thousands of parents out there in search of solutions on how to give their children a voice and empower them with self-expression.

-Giving Patrick a voice is work in progress that requires ongoing interventions, supports and collaboration among everyone involved in his life, including his family, school team, and private therapists.
+Giving Patrick a voice is a work in progress that requires ongoing interventions, supports, and collaboration among everyone involved in his life, including his family, school team, and private therapists.
 Over the past few years, we have worked with a number of speech pathologists specializing in augmentative and alternative communication.
-Their guidance in terms of assessing needs, setting up the device, establishing appropriate goals and treatment plan, and teaching us as parents how to be effective communication partners has been invaluable.
+Their guidance in terms of assessing needs, setting up the device, establishing appropriate goals and treatment plans, and teaching us as parents how to be effective communication partners has been invaluable.

 Finding a new way to communicate

 Augmentative and alternative communication (AAC) is a term used to describe various methods of communication that can help people who are unable to use verbal speech, or have other language difficulties, to communicate.
 AAC systems have multiple components and may include any of the following: symbols, signs, gestures, some spoken words, a visual schedule, a core language board, and speech-generating devices.
 The systems can be unaided—sign language and gestures, and aided—picture cards, photos, visual schedules, and speech-generating devices.

 A child learning to communicate with the aid of AAC requires access to core and fringe vocabulary that is ever-expanding and growing with new opportunities.
 Core vocabulary consists of words used to communicate 80 percent of everything we say, including words like go, want, I, here, there, it, this, that, on, help, where, all, stop.